-The United States Fish and Wildlife Service (USFWS) issued a Biological Opinion that included the Upper Clack Thin (USDI, 2006).
+The United States Fish and Wildlife Service (USFWS) issued a Biological Opinion that included this project (USDI, 2006).
 The conclusion reached after considering the cumulative effects of this and other projects is that the proposed actions are not likely to jeopardize the continued existence of the spotted owl and are not likely to destroy or adversely modify designated critical habitat for the spotted owl.